Table of Contents

 |Deferred adjudication is possible||Deferred adjudication is not possible for a second offense|

 |Lifetime registration as a sex offender||Lifetime registration as a sex offender|

 Being accused of aggravated sexual assault is one of the most serious offenses for which a person can be charged and the presumption of innocence seems to go out the window as soon as an investigation begins.
 Unfortunately, people rush to judgment before you ever even step foot in a courtroom.
 Our goals for any sexual assault charge is threefold:

-Our experienced attorneys will thoroughly listen to the circumstances surrounding your case work to build a defenses to protect your reputation and your freedom.
-We have years of experiences handling sex crimes – first as prosecutors and now as highly acclaimed defense attorneys.
+Our experienced attorneys will thoroughly listen to the circumstances surrounding your casework to build defenses to protect your reputation and your freedom.
+We have years of experience handling sex crimes – first as prosecutors and now as highly acclaimed defense attorneys.
 It’s imperative to have our background and experience on your side when the stakes are this high.

 This is a first degree felony offense, with a punishment range of 5 years to 99 years in prison or life.